andreciornavei/taskit-planner/README.md

 Tasktit Planner is a simple planner board to manage your tasks, it was made with _ReactJS_ and _Electron_.

 It was created for the purpose of managing tasks in an offline environment with a JSON file that is automatically synchronized with the state of the application.
-The application is easily integrated with any system that can manipulate the JSON file that mirrors the data in real time to the planner board.
+The application is easily integrated with any system who can manipulate the JSON file that mirrors the data in real time to the planner board.

 ## ✨ Features